Trusted and Safe Bingo Sites

 - Self exclusion from site/licence only, minimum 6 months

 - GAMSTOP – the BFG9000 of responsible gambling tools.
-GAMSTOP enables self exclusion, not just from one site or even just from one group of sites, but from EVERY online gambling site with a UK licence that has signed up to it – and they all must, by the end of the year.
+GAMSTOP enables self exclusion, not just from one site or even just from one group of sites, but from EVERY online gambling site with a UK licence that has signed up to it.
+Most have, and the ones that haven’t will eventually have to do so or lose their licence.

 Fairness & Transparency